This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Sauté ground beef in skillet over medium-high heat until cooked.
+• Sauté ground beef in a skillet over medium-high heat until cooked.
 Drain.
 Add garlic and sauté for about 5 minutes.
 Add water, tomato sauce, diced tomatoes, Italian seasoning, bay leaves, soy sauce, and seasoned salt.
 Stir well.
 Cover and allow to cook for 15-20 minutes.

-• Add the uncooked elbow macaroni to skillet, stir well, return the lid, and simmer for about 30 minutes.
-Turn off heat, remove the bay leaves, and add 1 cup of cheddar cheese right before serving.
+• Add the uncooked elbow macaroni to the skillet, stir well, return the lid, and simmer for about 30 minutes.
+Turn off the heat, remove the bay leaves, and add 1 cup of cheddar cheese right before serving.

 Video